shubhigoyal00/pizza-sales-dashboard-powerbi/README.md

 # 🍕 Pizza Sales Performance Dashboard

 > Transforming raw sales data into actionable business insights using Power BI

 ---

 ## 🚀 Project Overview

-This project showcases an interactive Power BI dashboard designed to analyze pizza sales data and uncover key business insights.
-It focuses on understanding revenue patterns, customer ordering behavior, and product performance to support smarter decision-making.
+This project presents an interactive Power BI dashboard developed to analyze pizza sales data and uncover meaningful business insights.
+It focuses on identifying revenue trends, customer behavior, and product performance to support data-driven decision-making.

-The dashboard enables users to quickly identify trends, track KPIs, and gain a clear picture of overall business performance through intuitive and visually engaging analytics.
+The dashboard provides a clear and intuitive view of business performance through KPIs, trends, and category-level analysis, enabling users to quickly interpret and act on insights.

 ---